 This is a topic that certainly doesn’t get enough attention, so it’s worth elaborating on what exactly I am talking about when I say endocrine disruptors and xenoestrogens.

-Endocrine disruptors (otherwise known as EDC's) are chemicals that interefere with normal hormone balance in the body.
+Endocrine disruptors (otherwise known as EDCs) are chemicals that interfere with normal hormone balance in the body (9).

 Whether you realize it or not you are being exposed to these chemicals on a daily basis.

 I’ve included all of the areas in which we come into contact with these chemicals in the figure below:

 - Lipophilic chemicals in industrial factors that process foods

 - Lipophilic chemicals in industrial agriculture/livestock facilities